jhodk/ServerWordle/README.md

 If you're a server admin then you can [invite the ServerWordle bot](https://discord.com/api/oauth2/authorize?client_id=940265535650799647&permissions=11280&scope=bot)!

 Once you have added the bot it will create a "wordle-bot" text channel and pin a help message to it.
-Use !summonserverwordle in another channel if you prefer the bot to post there.
+Use !summonserverwordle in another channel if you prefer the bot to post there instead.

 Or you can join the test server by clicking [this link](https://discord.gg/bDthXD6Yu3)!